openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussion_guidance_moderators.rst

   approaching or new content is being released.
 The discussions tend to be extra busy at these times.

-* Alert the course staff about problems that need to be dealt with quickly, such as problems with graded assignments.
+* Alert the course team about problems that need to be dealt with quickly, such as problems with graded assignments.
 Setting up a course email address that is checked frequently is a good way to manage such alerts.